Hi, I’m Kali, a Mind-body Wellness Consultant.

 When I work with someone, I not only teach techniques but also collaboratively create strategies with my clients.
 I’ll use any combination of the holistic modalities I’ve been trained in, take into account what people have tried before (and whether it did or didn’t work–and why!).
 I’ve also been known to leverage my skills from business and technology to create customized wellness programs for individuals and organizations.
 You can learn more about my coaching process here.

 When I’m not working, I’m a raving Boston Bruins fan (well, hockey in general).
-I also love to dance, and to travel internationally (another topic I teach is ESL).
+I also love to dance, and to travel internationally.
 I’ve watched Doctor Who since I was about 5 years old, I look younger than I am (a combo of good genes and healthy habits!), I can be a little goofy at times, and most of all: